Ellis-Robinson/forever-fitness/README.md

     - Add and commit your changes, then push to heroku (I used gitpod so the command was `git push heroku main`)

 ## Setting up automatic deployment
 - in heroku app:
     - Select the 'Deploy' tab:
         - Choose your deployment method i.e gitpod
         - Search for your repository
         - Click connect
         - Enable automatic deploy

 # Credits

+## Images